TOTAL BONUSES:

 On The Nose: This is another horse betting term for win bets.
 Your horse must win the race – if it is second or third, you will lose the bet.

-Across The Board: Horse betting terms across the board means that you are betting on three possibilities at once – win, place, and show.
+Across The Board: Horse betting terms across the board means that you are betting at your live bookies on three possibilities at once – win, place, and show.
 This one is also known as horse betting terms win place show, for this reason.
 If the horse you select wins all races, you win all of these bets too.
 If that horse finishes all the races as second, you win only the place and show bets.
 And if it is the third horse to pass the finish line, you win only the show bet.
 This one is similar to parlay bets in regular sports betting, but you don’t take a big risk – as long as the horse of your choice is the third in all races, you still qualify for a payout.
 Things change when there is a non-runner and betting rule 4 deductions are applied.

 Exotic Horse Betting Terms Explained